booscaaa/golang-clean-arch-hateoas-example/README.md

 ## Contributing

-You can send how many PR's do you want, I'll be glad to analyse and accept them!
+You can send how many PR's do you want, I'll be glad to analyze and accept them!
 And if you have any question about the project...

 Email-me: boscardinvinicius@gmail.com